giuseppefilitto/img-segm/docs/source/usage.rst

 ``--mask``

-When enabled plot the segmented mask, between 0 and 1, of each slice.
+When enabled plot the predicted binary [0,1] mask of each slice.

 .. code-block:: bash